David Lazar (rabbi): Early life and times

 Raised in a committed liberal Conservative Movement family in Los Angeles, Lazar moved toward Orthodoxy in his teens.
 After completing his army service in 1980, he was one of the founders of Moshav Gan Or at Netzarim in the Gaza Strip.
-It is there that he met his wife Sascha Meijers - an immigrant to Israel from the Netherlands - and were married in the summer of 1981, and then moved to Jerusalem the year after.
+It is there that he met his wife Sascha Meijers - an immigrant to Israel from the Netherlands - and were married in the summer of 1981.
+They then moved to Jerusalem the year after.